 After objects are mapped for comparison and synchronization, you may encounter warnings on the Mapping page of the Data Comparison wizard.
 The warnings may be divided into two groups.
 They are table-level warnings and column level warnings.

-Table-level warnings are displayed as icon in the column with check boxes on the Mapping page of the Data Comparison wizard.
+Table-level warnings are displayed as icon in the column with checkboxes on the Mapping page of the Data Comparison wizard.
 Object pairs with table-level warnings are not compared.
-They are displayed with icon instead of check box in the Data Comparison document.
+They are displayed with icon instead of a checkbox in the Data Comparison wizard.

 Column-level warnings are displayed as Caution icon in the Columns in Comparison column on the Mapping page of the Data Comparison wizard.
 They also appear in the Target column in the Column Mapping dialog box.
 Such warnings mean that some columns of a compared object pair cannot be compared because of type incompatibility or that you may encounter data loss when synchronizing data.